Tue Sep 20th 2022

 - I'd only look to add Watson in the deepest of leagues, given what I already wrote about Patrick Mahomes' pass distribution, but Watson is a player I'd like to keep an eye on, at least.
 His college production was incredible, but he's never been on a team without several veteran receivers ahead of him on the depth chart.
 He has a lot of competition in Kansas City, too, but he's in the same league athletically as most of them.

 - David Sills is a player to watch but not necessarily add this week if only because he saw 92% of the snaps for the Giants on Sunday, and Kenny Golladay, as I already wrote, is done.
 Sills used to tear up my Longhorns when he played for West Virginia, so I remember him well.
 I'll keep an eye on him while the Giants' wide receiver mix gets figured out.

 Week Two Trades

-Here are the trades that were made in my leagues this week.
+Here are my thoughts on trades made in my leagues this week.

 Welcome to Dynasty Freeks!

 Your independent and trustworthy voice in the dynasty community.